georgiagrayland/Tennis-Legend/README.md

 Thank you to my mentor Anthony who guided me through my first project.

 ### Content
-* The code to make the social media links in the footer was taken from the [love running](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LR101+2021_T1/courseware/).
+* The code to make the social media links in the footer was taken from the [love running](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LR101+2021_T1/courseware/) CI Project.
 * The Icons in the header, Event Details Page, Who’s Playing page, and footer were taken from [Font Awesome](https://fontawesome.com/icons).
 * The fonts used in the website were taken from [Google Fonts](https://fonts.google.com/).
 * Text was written by myself utilising facts gathered from desk-based research.
-* Inspiration for the hero image was taken from the Love Running Walkthrough Project from (www.codeinstitute.net)
+* Inspiration for the hero image was taken from the Love Running Walkthrough Project from www.codeinstitute.net

 ### Media
 * The code to make the pages responsive was inspired by [W3C Schools](https://www.w3schools.com/css/css_rwd_mediaqueries.asp).